Baltimore County Public Schools Superintendent Under Pressure To Resolve Leadership Problems

 BALTIMORE (WJZ) — There is a continuing conversation about the future relationship between Baltimore County Public Schools Superintendent Dr. Darryl Williams and the school system.

-Days ago, county council members Cathy Bevins, Todd Crandell, Wade Kach, David Marks, and Tom Quirk said in a letter that Baltimore County Public Schools has been struggling with low teacher and student morale under the umbrella of Williams.READ MORE: Woman Who Took Child In Virginia May Be In Frederick, Maryland, Police Say
+Days ago, county council members Cathy Bevins, Todd Crandell, Wade Kach, David Marks, and Tom Quirk said in a letter that Baltimore County Public Schools has been struggling with low teacher and student morale under the umbrella of Williams.READ MORE: FDA Advisers Vote In Favor Of Authorizing COVID-19 Vaccines For Children As Young As 6 Months

-“The communication is still an ongoing problem,” said TABCO President Cindy Sexton.
+“The communication is still an ongoing problem,” said Cindy Sexton, President of the Teacher’s Association of Baltimore County.

 Other people, like Delegate Sheila Ruth, remain confident that Williams will address that problem and other problems too.